Steve Rammel: MLS

-Coaching
+Coaching career

-Rammel had already re-entered the coaching ranks while with Colorado, becoming the Assistant Director of Coaching for the Colorado Rush youth club.
+Rammel had already re-entered the coaching ranks while with Colorado, becoming the assistant director of Coaching for the Colorado Rush youth club.
 However, his move to UCLA began a seven-year period where he devoted himself to coaching.
 Rammel was an assistant at UCLA for three years before moving to Saint Mary's College of California as the head men's soccer coach.
-He joined the team on March 29, 2001 and left five seasons later with a 32-54-10 record.
+He joined the team on March 29, 2001, and left five seasons later with a 32-54-10 record.
 On December 15, 2005, he left St. Mary's to become an assistant coach under Steve Sampson at the Los Angeles Galaxy.
 When Sampson was fired, the Galaxy purged the coaching ranks, firing Rammel in June 2006.

 On January 26, 2007, the Santa Rosa United youth club hired Rammel as the club's executive director.